Books, magazines, pamphlets about what I should expect for the next nine months.

 On the 80% off bin.

-– Don’t talk “shop” with your Labor and Delivery nurses.
+– Don’t talk “shop” with your labor and delivery nurses.
 Using words like “station” or “bloody show” will just make them not really like you.
-And realize you watched way too much of the above.
+And make you realize that you watched way too much of the above.

 – If you had the easiest and fastest delivery in the record of deliveries, that should remain a secret.
 Only shared by those who were in that room on that day.

 – You will be wearing your maternity clothes for longer AFTER you give birth.